delvatt/IntroBabylonJS/README.md

 # Intro to BabylonJS

-This HTML5 3D mol viewer is my first attempt on webGL using [BabylonJS](http://www.babylonjs.com/).
+This HTML5 3D mol viewer is my first attempt on WebGL using [BabylonJS](http://www.babylonjs.com/).

 BabylonJS is an open source project and more information